 We understand the need for a temporary transportation change arises from time to time and offer a one-week temporary round trip bus pass for additional purchase.
 Week-long bus passes (5 sequential school days) may be purchased online, provided room exists on the requested route.
 Please email firstname.lastname@example.org to make a request.
 Include your student's name, school site location, dates requested, and stop locations when requesting the temporary pass.
 Please allow 2 business days for the temporary pass to be processed following payment completion.
 Students must present a District-issued pass in order to board the bus.

 My student left an item on the bus, how do we get it back?

 Drivers check their buses after each run.
 Contact your student's bus driver the following day.
 Check with the school site to see if the driver has returned the item to the office.
 You may also call Durham Transportation directly at (949) 376-0376.
 Labeling all of your child's belongings with your child's name and school is helpful.

 How do I replace a lost bus pass?

 Bus passes are considered the property of LBUSD.
 According, students are expected to safeguard their passes.
 Passes must be presented daily upon boarding the bus.
 LBUSD assumes no liability for lost passes.
-A $5 replacement fee is charged for a lost bus pass or a change to any printed bus pass.
-Replacement passes may be purchased online using the one-time bus pass purchase link.
+A $5 replacement fee is charged for a lost bus pass or a change to the printed bus pass.
+Replacement passes may be purchased online using the bus pass purchase link.